Causes of World War II

 - How did the end of World War I create new tensions that helped fascists come to power?

-- According to the author, in what ways are fascism and socialism both similar and very different?
+- In what ways are fascism and socialism both similar and very different?

 - How did fascists use the Great Depression?